Written by Jenn Hand, Holistic Nutritionist, Board Certified Health Coach, NBC-HWC

 So Why Do You Binge at Night?

-There are many things that can contribute to a binge.
+There are many things that can contribute to a night binge.

-Since we are not just machines (It’s not as simple as drink kale smoothies + run 5 miles = weight loss), our relationship to food is complicated.
+Since we are not just machines – it’s not as simple as drink kale smoothies + run 5 miles = weight loss – our relationship to food is complicated.
+And if we want to learn how to stop binge eating at night, we need to understand the reasons why we fall into nighttime overeating in the first place.

-Here are 3 of the biggest reasons why we binge:
+Here are 3 of the biggest reasons why we binge at night:

 1. Not Eating Regularly Throughout the Day